American football: Variations

-There are several non-contact variants of football like flag football.
-In flag football the ballcarrier is not tackled; instead, defenders aim to pull a flag tied around the ballcarrier's waist.
-Another variant, touch football, simply requires the ballcarrier to be touched to be considered downed.
-Depending on the rules used, a game of touch football may require the ballcarrier be touched with either one or two hands to be considered downed.
+There are several non-contact variants of football, such as flag football.
+In flag football the ball-carrier is not tackled; instead, defenders aim to pull a flag tied around the ball-carrier's waist.
+Flag football has become increasingly popular due to its lower likelihood of head injuries and its openness to female athletes; according to the NFL, which promotes flag football through NFL Flag, roughly 25% of flag football players are women and girls.
+Another variant, touch football, simply requires the ball-carrier to be touched to be considered downed.
+Depending on the rules used, a game of touch football may require the ball-carrier be touched with either one or two hands to be considered downed.
+Wheelchair football is a parasport adapting the rules of football for people with physical disabilities.
+Although it uses touch rules instead of tackling, wheelchair football isn't a non-contact sport; participants engage in both "big hits" and "physical blocks".